Our Faculty

 Founder & Strings Principal

 Started off with piano and violin at the age of 5, Melody completed the Associated Board of Royal School Music Grade 8 in distinction for both instruments when she was 12.
 She later joined the viola section of Singapore National Youth Orchestra at the age of 15 and became Principal Violist under the direction of Darrell Ang.
 During her time with the orchestra, they toured Aberdeen, Scotland & Berlin, Germany.
-She was also selected as a student artist in 2012 to tour in Germany with The Knights, a chamber orchestra from New York.
+She was also selected as a student artist in 2012 on a sponsored tour by LANXESS to perform in Germany with The Knights, a chamber orchestra from New York.
 Melody graduated as part of the inaugural batch of School of the Arts, Singapore, having studied with Dr Tan Wee Hsin, Lim Soon Lee & Lynnette Seah.
-Turning down scholarships from Yong Siew Toh Conservatory - NUS & University of Wellington, NZ, she went on to study viola performance with Mark Jackobs, Jean Wall Bennett Chair in The Cleveland Orchestra, at the prestigious Cleveland Institute of Music.
+Turning down scholarships from Yong Siew Toh Conservatory (NUS), University of Wellington, NZ and Eastman School of Music, she went on to study viola performance with Mark Jackobs, Jean Wall Bennett Chair in The Cleveland Orchestra, at the prestigious Cleveland Institute of Music.
 She completed her Bachelors of Music in 2017 and subsequently Masters of Music in 2018 at CIM, where she also took a Suzuki Violin Pedagogy under Kimberly Meier-Sims, a direct teacher-lineage to John Kendall, founder of the Suzuki method in USA, as well as Dr. Shinichi Suzuki.

 Evangeline Koh